 the workflow to expose the data publicly.
 Of particular interest to our team is the

 extract data from the TEI stream to build and maintain authority lists.

 We therefore have several possible avenues of work to explore in this area.
 Future

-development will both require, and foster, collaboration amongst those who are pursuing the
+development will both require, and foster, collaboration amongst those who are pursuing

 question of what can be gained from the enhancement of TEI-encoded documents.
-It is envisaged
+It is

-that the outcomes of this research will be applicable across a wide variety of texts, and it
+that the outcomes of this research will be applicable across a wide variety of texts,

 is hoped that this paper will stimulate interest in new areas of future research into